Alpha-GPC

 What is alpha-GPC?

 Alpha-GPC (alpha-glycerophosphocholine or choline alphoscerate) is a choline-containing phospholipid.
-When ingested, alpha-GPC is metabolized into choline and glycerol-1-phosphate.
+When ingested, alpha-GPC is rapidly absorbed and easily crosses the blood-brain barrier.
+It is metabolized into choline and glycerol-1-phosphate.
 Choline is a precursor of acetylcholine, a neurotransmitter involved in memory, attention, and skeletal muscle contraction.
 Glycerol-1-phosphate is used to support cellular membranes.[1]
-Alpha-GPC appears to easily cross the blood-brain barrier and is rapidly absorbed.[2]

 What are alpha-GPC’s main benefits?

 Oral supplementation of alpha-GPC is primarily of interest for nootropic or cognitive-enhancement purposes.
-There are a number of rodent studies that support this effect, but it has yet to be shown in otherwise healthy humans.
-In older adults with mild to moderate dementia — which involves disrupted cholinergic neurotransmission — alpha-GPC improves cognitive symptoms (e.g., memory and attention impairment).[3][1]
-Alpha-GPC may also improve the effectiveness of acetylcholinesterase inhibitors (i.e., drugs that increase acetylcholine availability by slowing down its breakdown), which are used for treating Alzheimer’s disease.[3]
+While there are certain cases in which alpha-GPC seems to be beneficial, there isn’t any research in healthy humans that suggests it provides some general “cognitive enhancement”.
+There are a number of rodent studies that show an improvement in learning and memory in supplemented animals, but these effects have yet to be demonstrated in healthy humans.
+In older adults with mild to moderate dementia — which involves disrupted cholinergic neurotransmission — alpha-GPC improves cognitive symptoms (e.g., memory and attention impairment).[2][1]
+Alpha-GPC may also help those with glioblastoma, a type of brain cancer that is very difficult to treat.
+A 2022 study found that the overall survival rate of people with glioblastoma improved when alpha-GPC was added to surgical and chemotherapeutic treatments.[3]
+Alpha-GPC may also improve the effectiveness of acetylcholinesterase inhibitors (drugs that increase acetylcholine’s availability by slowing down its breakdown), which are used for treating Alzheimer’s disease.[2][4]
+When Alpha-GPC is added to this standard Alzheimer’s treatment, it may improve behavioral symptoms, functional outcomes, and cognitive symptoms.[5]

 Athletes are another population that may benefit from alpha-GPC supplementation.
-Preliminary evidence suggests that alpha-GPC increases vertical jump power.[4][5]
-Additionally, a pilot study reported that alpha-GPC increased peak bench press force, but not peak power or rate of force development.[6]
-Whether alpha-GPC increases isometric strength is currently unclear.[5][7]
+Preliminary evidence suggests that alpha-GPC increases vertical jump power.
+In one study, both caffeine and alpha-GPC improved vertical jump power, with the greatest improvement in participants who took a 200 mg dose of alpha-GPC.[6][7]
+Additionally, a pilot study reported that alpha-GPC increased peak bench press force, but not peak power or rate of force development.[8]
+In one study done in trained cyclists, alpha-GPC improved peak power and time to fatigue when used with L-citrulline.[9]
+Whether alpha-GPC increases isometric strength is currently unclear.[7][10]

 What are alpha-GPC’s main drawbacks?

-Alpha-GPC is generally well tolerated.
-Serious side effects have not been reported in human trials at a dosage of 1,200 mg per day for six months.[8]
-The No Observed Adverse Effect Level is 150 mg per kg of body weight per day.
+Alpha-GPC is generally well-tolerated.
+Serious side effects have not been reported in human trials at a dosage of 1,200 mg per day for six months.[11]
+The no-observed-adverse-effect level (NOAEL) is 150 mg per kg of body weight per day.

 A 2021 cohort study of more than 12 million participants (at least 50 years old), including 108,877 alpha-GPC users, reported that alpha-GPC use for at least 12 months was associated with an increased risk of stroke over 10 years.[10]
 Moreover, a 2021 mouse study found that alpha-GPC supplementation promoted atherosclerosis.[11]